Familiarise yourself with some of the most common scams and play your part in preventing fraud.

 The company that they are trying to sell may be listed on an illiquid market so the shares cannot be sold.
 Or they could be a small unquoted company that the broker claims, is planning to list.
 In other cases, the company itself may not exist or the share certificates delivered are fake.

-In general, the bulk of these firms operate overseas with hotspots being in Spain, Switzerland, Dubai, Japan, Bermuda and the US and are therefore outside the remit of the FCA.
+In general, the bulk of these firms operate overseas with hotspots being in Spain, Switzerland, Dubai, Japan, Bermuda and the US and are therefore outside the remit of the Financial Conduct Authority.
 However, these firms are likely to have a UK registered address and a name which suggests legitimacy.

 Both inexperienced and experienced people have been affected by this type of scam with a typical victim losing around £20,000.

-Further information on boiler room scams can be obtained from the FCA.
+Further information on boiler room scams can be obtained from the Financial Conduct Authority.

 If you think you've fallen victim a scam on your Barclays cards or accounts, contact us.